AMReX-Codes/amrex/Docs/sphinx_documentation/source/FFT.rst

 Note that using :cpp:`forwardThenBackward` is expected to be more efficient than separate calls to :cpp:`forward` and :cpp:`backward` because some parallel communication can be avoided.
+It should also be noted that a lot of preparation works are done in the construction of an :cpp:`FFT::R2C` object.
+Therefore, one should cache it for reuse if possible.

 Poisson Solver